 A Dublin Pass can be an incredible deal- if you plan to spend a few days in Dublin.
 But it could be a waste of money for some families.
 Is it the best deal for your family vacation in Ireland?

-The Dublin Pass offers free admission into 32 of Dublin’s most popular attractions- including the Guinness Storehouse, Dublin Castle, the Dublin Zoo and the National Wax Museum.
-It also offers gifts and discounts at many of Dublin’s already free attractions such as postcards & discounts at the National Museum of Ireland Archeology & History, free book and discounts at the Chester Beatty Library and a gift at the National Gallery of Ireland.
+Dublin Pass offers free admission into more than 20 of Dublin’s most popular attractions- including the Guinness Storehouse, Malahide Castle, the Dublin Zoo and the Little Museum of Dublin.
+It also offers gifts and discounts at many of Dublin’s already free attractions including the National Museum of Ireland Archaeology and the Chester Beatty Library.

-Some attractions offer “fast track” admissions to Dublin Pass holders and select local businesses offer discounts and complimentary items is you flash your Dublin Pass.
+Some attractions offer “fast track” admissions to Dublin Pass holders and select local businesses offer discounts and complimentary items if you flash your Dublin Pass.
 You will also receive a free guidebook with each Dublin Pass you purchase.
-(The guidebook is really quite nice.
-It is pocket sized and filled with colorful images- the kids will love it!)
+(The guidebook is really quite nice, conveniently pocket sized and with a map so you can plan activities based on location.)

-If you don’t plan to pick up your car until after your time in Dublin the Dublin Pass also includes a one-way trip from the Dublin airport to the city center.
+If you don’t plan to pick up your car until after your time in Dublin the Dublin Pass also includes a one-way trip from the Dublin airport to the city center via Aircoach.

 Buying a Dublin Pass

 You will want to buy your Dublin Pass online before your trip to get the best deal.
-You can choose to have it shipped to you- in which case order as soon as you know your travel dates- or you can arrange to pick it up at the Dublin airport or the Tourism Center on Suffolk St. The Dublin Pass is valid for 12 months from date of purchase and begins to expire with first use.
+You can choose to have it shipped to you- in which case order as soon as you know your travel dates- or you can arrange to pick it up at the Dublin airport or the Tourism Center on Suffolk St. The Dublin Pass is valid for 12 months from date of purchase; your usage dates beginning the first time you use it.

 That will, of course, depend on what you plan to do in Dublin.
-If you have only one day in Dublin- the day your flight lands- then I would say you won’t get your money’s worth.
-But if you pair one of the cheap hotels in Dublin with a Dublin Pass for 2 or 3 days, you’ll enjoy everything the city has to offer without breaking your budget.
+If you have only one day in Dublin- the day your flight lands- then I would say you may not get your money’s worth.
+But if you pair one of Dublin’s hostels or less expensive hotels with a Dublin Pass for 2 or 3 days, you’ll enjoy everything the city has to offer without breaking your budget.

-Here is a sample 2 day Dublin itinerary, created with 2 children under 10 in mind.
+Here is a sample 2 day Dublin itinerary, created with a family of 4; 2 adults, 2 children.